 Session 8

-Session 8 starts with the focus module “Carbon Neutrality & Greenwashing” explaining why it is impossible for companies & governments to be carbon neutral.
+Session 8 starts with the “Carbon Neutrality & Greenwashing” focus module explaining why it is impossible for companies & governments to be carbon neutral.

 Course Outline